 Be Active on the North Carolina Coast

-On Saturday, the Festival in the Park attracts families with bouncy houses, slides, climbing walls, live bluegrass music, an antique auto show, and an estimated 100 booths featuring local merchants and arts and crafts vendors.
+On Saturday, the Festival in the Park attracts families with bouncy houses, slides, climbing walls, live bluegrass music, an antique auto show, and an estimated 100 booths featuring local arts and crafts vendors.
 Children can decorate and submit entries in the flotilla boat-coloring contest.

-The flotilla gets underway on Saturday evening at 6 p.m., weaving a four-mile route through Motts Channel, Banks Channel, and the Intracoastal Waterway.
+The flotilla gets underway on Saturday at 6 p.m., weaving a four-mile route through Motts Channel, Banks Channel, and the Intracoastal Waterway.
 Immediately following the flotilla, a 4,000-round fireworks display illuminates the night sky, showering the waterway with sound and color.